-Our team is creating a Schema.org protocol for marking up legal help websites, to make them more discoverable when people search online for legal issues.
+Our team is creating a Schema.org markup for legal help websites, to make them more discoverable when people search online for legal issues.

-People are turning to Internet search to figure out their life problems, to determine:
+People are turning to the Internet search to figure out their life problems, to determine:

-- Is this a thing?
+- Is this situation that I’m in a legal problem?
 Is there anything I can do about it?

 - What does the law say about it?
 What is it called?
 What do I need to know?